Phan-ThanhDat/proj4_frontend/README.md

  ``npm install``

-To run the project in development follow these step run each terminal with
+To run the project in development follow the terminal with

 ``node_modules/.bin/gulp server``